 Shoppers also take more time to think over their options.
-You can nudges like ‘email my cart’ or ‘share my cart’, which helps shoppers to visit their cart or get feedback from their friends on certain products.
+You can add nudges like ‘email my cart’ or ‘share my cart’, which helps shoppers to visit their cart or get feedback from their friends on certain products.
 This will help to reduce online shopping cart abandonment and drive more purchases.

 4. Let them know WHY

-According to Baymard Institute, 61% of a group of survey respondents complained that many ecommerce websites ask for information that seem unnecessary or too much.
+According to Baymard Institute, 61% of respondents in a survey complained that many ecommerce websites ask for information that seem unnecessary or too much.

 You might have a very solid reason for asking for their contact number or alternative email address etc. but visitors need to be abreast of that.

 This helps remove any fears that visitors may have on shopping from your website and reduce cart abandonment rates.

 5. Draft cart recovery emails that are different and not boring

 Sending out shopping cart abandonment emails has become a common practice.
 The open rate for such mails are almost 50% with a 6.5% CTR.

 But, as we all know, the recipient's inbox is crowded with such emails and a lot more other emails from online brands.
 The key to stand out is to tackle 2 key areas - the subject line (yes they are important) and the body of the email.

 Experiment with email workflows.
 You can ask for feedback regarding browsing experience, share testimonials, send cart, search, browse, and category abandonment emails.